Who participates in the International Scholar Laureate Program (ISLP)?

 Contact WorldTEK's dedicated representatives and identify that you are an ISLP scholar:

 Am I allowed to extend my stay in the destination country?

 Yes.
 Scholars are encouraged to take part in the Optional Extensions provided by ISLP.
 It is a chance for scholars to discover more of their host countries.
-Optional Extensions are Cairns and the Great Barrier Reef for delegations ending in Australia, Hong Kong for delegations in China, Sydney for delegations in New Zealand and Kruger National Park for delegations in South Africa.
-Scholars may also choose to extend their stay on their own for independent exploration.
+Optional Extensions are Cairns and the Great Barrier Reef for delegations ending in Australia, Hong Kong for delegations in China, Sydney for delegations in New Zealand, and Kruger National Park for delegations in South Africa.
+Scholars may also choose to extend their stay separately, for independent exploration.

 How will I travel while in the destination country?

 During scheduled Program activities, travel in your host country will be by plane or private motor coach except in China where a portion of the trip may be completed by train.

 How and when should I obtain a passport?